-The first day of this year’s DITAWORLD kicked off with its familiar techno theme music, and the bright welcomes of our expert hosts, Stefan Gentz, Adobe’s Senior Worldwide Evangelist, and Matt Sullivan, CEO of TechCommTools.
+Greetings to all!
+I’m Danielle M. Villegas, the “resident blogger” at Adobe DITAWORLD 2019.
+The first day of this year’s DITAWORLD kicked off!
+It started with the well-known theme music, and the bright welcomes of our expert hosts, Stefan Gentz, Adobe’s Senior Worldwide Evangelist, and Matt Sullivan, CEO of TechCommTools.
+In this blog post, I will sum up the presentations of Day 1 of the conference.
 We kicked off this year’s DITAWORLD with several information-packed talks.
 Let’s review the day’s events.

 In this post: